 At JVA, Nora has led and contributed to a range of planning, facilitation and evaluation services including strategic planning, community needs and organizational capacity assessments, program and policy research, landscape analysis, focus groups and key informant interviews.
 Rounding out Nora’s cornucopia of skills, she also is JVA’s point person for search services and graphic communications.

 With myriad “tools in her toolbox,” Nora tends to be a go-to staff member for many of JVA’s projects across our expertise areas.
-Here are a few highlights of her work during 2017:
+Here are a few highlights of her recent work:

 Nora has a bachelor’s degree in history from Occidental College.
-Her focus was on Eastern European studies, as well as women’s and gender studies.
 She has continued studies at Colorado Mesa University in marketing, communications, business and public relations.
 Nora has also participated in numerous personal and professional development courses.

 Having obtained her RYT200 yoga instructor certification and currently studying to add her RYT300, Nora is thrilled to be leading students through carefully curated flow routines (and playlists) incorporating a blend of physicality, play and philosophy.